HeroesToolChest/HeroesDataParser/README.md

   --warnings                        Displays all validation warnings.

 Commands:
-  extract  Extracts all required files from the `Heroes of the Storm` directory. image    Performs image processing. list     Displays .txt, .xml, and .json files in the local directory. read     Reads a .txt, .xml, or .json file and displays its contents on screen.
+  extract        Extracts all required files from the `Heroes of the Storm` directory. image          Performs image processing. list           Displays .txt, .xml, and .json files in the local directory. quick-compare  Compares two directory contents or files and displays a list of changed files. read           Reads a .txt, .xml, or .json file and displays its contents on screen. v4-convert     Converts a pre-4.0 heroesdata json or xml file to the version 4 format.

 Use " [command] --help" for more information about a command.
 ```

 Example command to create xml and json files from the `Heroes of the Storm` directory.
-Since no `-o|--outputDirectory` option is set, it defaults to the local directory.
+Since no `-o|--output-directory` option is set, it defaults to the local directory.
 ```
-dotnet heroes-data -s 'D:\Games\Heroes of the Storm' --xml --json
+dotnet heroesdata.dll 'D:\Heroes of the Storm' -e hero
 ```

 ## Validation Warnings
 All the warnings do not need to be fixed, they are shown for awareness.
-**Tooltip strings that fail to parse will show up __empty__** in the xml or json files and thus will be a valid warning.
+Tooltip strings that fail to parse will show up as `(╯°□°）╯︵ ┻━┻ [Failed to parse]` in the xml or json files and thus will be a valid warning.
 Warnings can be shown to the console using the option `--warnings`.
 Ignored warnings are in `verifyignore.txt`.
 Ignored warnings only work for a majority of english strings.